How Cursor Built a Native iOS App with AI Assistance

 Cursor had previously offered its code editor primarily on desktop platforms.
 A mobile companion opens up new workflows for developers who want to review changes, respond to questions, or make quick edits away from their main machine.
 The team chose a native iOS build to take advantage of platform-specific features and to deliver a responsive experience tailored to the device.

-How AI assistance shaped the build
+How did AI assistance shape the build?

 According to the Cursor blog post, the team used AI coding tools throughout the project, not just for isolated snippets.
 Engineers leaned on the assistant for: